-Sydney, The Rocks, Watsons Bay & Bondi Beach
+Sydney, The Rocks, Watsons Bay

-Sydney’s sights, beaches and urban secrets
+Sydney’s sights, beaches, harbour and wildlife

 Discover Sydney Harbour

-Spectacular Sydney!
+See Spectacular Sydney!

 Get up close to the Sydney Harbour Bridge